 This feature is useful when you have a part of a subtask for someone, who doesn’t use Freelo.
 Inside a subtask, you can write all important details, add files, set up due dates, etc., and share the whole subtask’s detail via a secret link.
 Check how the public links work.

 In the right menu in subtask detail click Share via public link… and generate the address.
 You can send it to anyone you need.

 Checklist with subtasks

-Within a smart subtasks you can have another list of subtasks.
-These are just a simple checklist without added features.
+Within the smart subtasks, you can have another list of subtasks.
+These are just simple checklists without added features.
 You can only assign a solver or edit the name.

-In parent task detail there is a blue round icon in case, there are another subtasks in the smart subtask.
-There is also visible a graph with number of subtasks and their fulfillment.
+In the parent task detail, there is a blue round icon in case, there are other subtasks in the smart subtask.
+There is also visible a graph with the number of subtasks and their fulfillment.

 How to assign a solver

-Assign particular subtask to solver so the team can cooperate.
-Set up the solver via the figure icon on the left from subtask’s name.
+Assign a particular subtask to the solver so the team can cooperate.
+Set up the solver via the figure icon on the left from the subtask’s name.

 Do you need to split the work for more solvers?
-Subtasks are a great way.
-Type names of your colleagues as subtask’s name and assign them to more users.
+Subtasks can help you with that as well.
+Type the names of your colleagues as subtask names and assign them to more users.